FIU–Miami football brawl: Aftermath

 In both schools' cases, the suspensions were not staggered, which was unusual considering the number of players involved.
 The ejected players (Chris Smith, McDuffie, Singleton, Ellis, Williams, Wellington and Penerton for FIU; Morse, Barney, Jones, Armour, Johnson and Samuel Smith for Miami) already faced minimum one-game suspensions under NCAA regulations for ejections.

-On Monday, UM's coach suspended Meriweather and Reddick indefinitely and announced that the other players would have to complete community service and sit out the next game, against Duke.
-UM, which already had a history of such incidents, enacted a "zero tolerance" policy for future incidents: any Hurricane involved in a fight will be suspended for the remainder of the season, and could face permanent banishment from the team.
-The same day, FIU kicked Smith and McDuffie off the team (though they were allowed to keep their scholarships), and the remaining players were suspended from the team indefinitely.
+On Monday, Miami's coach suspended Meriweather and Reddick indefinitely and announced that the other players would have to complete community service and sit out the next game, against Duke.
+Miami, which already had a history of such incidents, enacted a "zero tolerance" policy for future incidents: any Hurricane involved in a fight will be suspended for the remainder of the season, and could face permanent banishment from the team.
+The same day, FIU kicked Smith and McDuffie off the team (though they were allowed to keep their scholarships) and the remaining players were suspended from the team indefinitely.
 FIU also placed the suspended players on probation for the remainder of the year.
-In contrast, UM president Donna Shalala announced that the other twelve UM players would not face additional suspensions.
+In contrast, Miami president Donna Shalala announced that the other twelve Miami players would not face additional suspensions.

-ESPN.com's Gene Wojciechowski called UM's one-game suspensions "a soothing caress and manicure," and described Reddick's actions as "criminal conduct."
-He called for UM to fire Coker for "a continuing series of embarrassments," and for the school to also wipe the game from its records.
+ESPN.com's Gene Wojciechowski called Miami's one-game suspensions "a soothing caress and manicure" and described Reddick's actions as "criminal conduct."
+He called for Miami to fire Coker for "a continuing series of embarrassments" and for the school to also wipe the game from its records.

 Lamar Thomas was fired by CSS, and the network edited out his comments when it rebroadcast the game on October 18.
 Later in the day, he told ESPN Radio's Dan Patrick that he had gotten carried away in the moment.

 Coker also came under fire for some of his comments after the incident.
 "I think that it will affect the image of our program greatly, but in a positive way," he said.
 "I think that when they see the video and they see how it was handled they will be impressed with our players."
 His handling of the incident contributed to speculation that he would not return in 2007, Shalala's vote of confidence notwithstanding.
 Coker was fired at the end of the season, while Strock resigned at the end of the season.
-FIU ended the 2006 season 0–12 and would lose 23 straight games up to their final game of the 2007 season, a victory over North Texas.
+FIU ended the 2006 season 0–12 and went on to lose 23 straight games up to their final game of the 2007 season, a victory over North Texas.